Custom data

 return segments;

 It is important that your code runs synchronously and returns its value with a blocking behavior.
-It is advised to avoid any asynchronous remote server calls, as this may cause the feature to malfunction.
+We advise avoiding any asynchronous remote server calls, as this may cause the feature to malfunction.